The Correlation of Brain Health & Nutrition

 That’s the good news.

 The bad news is that those who had high blood levels of trans fat, which is hydrogenated vegetable oil, had smaller, more shriveled brains and performed worse on thinking tasks, thus at greater risk for dementia.
-Actually, they were probably showing signs of it already.
+Actually, it was thought that they were probably showing signs of it already.

-Some sources of trans fat foods are French fries, doughnuts, deep-fried anything pretty much, frozen pizza, microwave popcorn, margarine, and many of the pies, cupcakes, cookies, and candy that you eat.
+Some sources of trans fat foods are French fries, doughnuts, deep-fried anything pretty much, frozen pizza, microwave popcorn, margarine, and most of the pies, cupcakes, cookies, and candy that you eat.

 I’m gonna up my game.